 3. Beyond Running: Supporting Your Training

-Running isn't just about putting one foot in front of the other.
+Running isn't just about putting one foot in front of the other; it's about holistic health.

-Cross-Training: Incorporate activities like cycling, swimming, or strength training 1-2 times a week.
-This builds overall fitness and prevents overuse injuries.
+Cross-Training: Incorporate cycling, swimming, or strength training 1-2 times a week to prevent injury.

-Nutrition: Fuel your body with whole foods, plenty of fruits, vegetables, lean protein, and complex carbohydrates.
+Nutrition: Fuel with whole foods, lean protein, and complex carbohydrates.

-Hydration: Drink water throughout the day, especially before, during (if needed), and after your runs.
+Hydration: Drink water throughout the day, especially before and after runs.

-Listen to Your Body: If something hurts, stop.
-Don't push through sharp pain.
-A little soreness is normal; injury is not.
+Listen to Your Body: A little soreness is normal; sharp pain is not.
+If it hurts, stop.

 4. Race Day Tips